Elfridhasman/sql-data-warehouse-project/README.md

-# SQL Server Data Warehouse Project
+# Data Warehouse and Analytics Projects

 This repository contains a hands-on data engineering project demonstrating the construction of a data warehouse on SQL Server using the **Medallion Architecture** (Bronze, Silver, and Gold layers).
 The project focuses on building a robust and scalable data pipeline from raw, fragmented source data into a clean, business-ready dataset optimized for analytics.